 E. Scott Warren

-holds a Ph.D. degree in counseling in addition to a master’s of science in interdisciplinary studies with concentrations of counseling, psychology, and philosophy, both from the University of North Texas.
-He is licensed as a professional counselor in North Carolina (#7259) and Texas (#19380), a Nationally Certified Counselor (#254336), and as a clinical supervisor.
-He has worked in private practice since 2002, and also has extensive experience in academic, community outpatient, and inpatient hospital settings.
+holds a PhD degree in counseling in addition to a master’s of science in interdisciplinary studies with concentrations of counseling, psychology, and philosophy, both from the University of North Texas.
+He is licensed as a clinical mental health counselor in North Carolina (#7259) and Texas (#19380), a Nationally Certified Counselor (#254336), and a clinical supervisor.
+He has worked in private practice since 2002, and also has experience in academic, community outpatient, and inpatient hospital settings.

-Dr. Warren also received his undergraduate degree from the University of North Texas with concentrations in music, psychology, sociology, and behavioral analysis, and he enjoyed an accomplished first career as a bass guitarist, performing, teaching, and recording music in a broad variety of contexts across the United States.
-Motivated by a long-standing interest in peak performance, human development, and deliberate practice, he later entered graduate studies in 1998, working extensively with the renowned philosopher Ken Wilber and psychologist Michael J. Mahoney.
+Dr. Warren also received his undergraduate degree from the University of North Texas with concentrations in music, psychology, sociology, and behavioral analysis.
+He enjoyed an accomplished first career as a bass guitarist, performing, teaching, and recording music in a broad variety of contexts across the United States.
+Motivated by a long-standing interest in peak performance, human development, and deliberate practice, he later entered graduate studies in 1998, working extensively with the renowned psychologist Michael J. Mahoney.
 He also was active in the foundation of the Integral Institute (later Integral Life) with the philosopher Ken Wilber.

-His extensive clinical training has included a broad spectrum of theoretical orientations and clinical techniques, including psychodynamic, existential, cognitive-behavioral, and mindfulness-based approaches, as well as Morita and and Naikan, two Japanese approaches to psychotherapy.
+His extensive clinical training has encompassed a broad spectrum of theoretical orientations and clinical techniques, including psychodynamic, existential, cognitive-behavioral, and mindfulness-based approaches, as well as Morita and and Naikan, two Japanese approaches to psychotherapy.
 He has served as an invited adjunct assistant professor in the psychology department at the University of Dallas and as a clinical associate professor in counselor education at North Carolina State University, where he taught group dynamics and counseling, cross cultural psychology, integral counseling, and counseling theories and techniques.
 Dr. Warren has continued his professional development through multiple courses, study groups, supervision, and trainings through the Psychoanalytic Education Center of the Carolinas, where he currently also serves on the Board of Directors.
-He is employed as an executive leadership coach with the University of North Carolina Kenan-Flagler Business School, working with managers and senior executives from a variety of Fortune 50 companies and MBA students in the Evening, Weekend, OneMBA, and MBA@UNC programs.
+He is employed as an executive leadership coach with the University of North Carolina Kenan-Flagler Business School, working with managers and senior executives from a variety of Fortune 500 companies and MBA students in the Evening, Weekend, OneMBA, and MBA@UNC programs.